CodeWithLuwam/July-31-ServiceNow-UI-Policy-and-UI-Policy-Actions/README.md

 - Step 3: Add a UI Policy Action
 - Step 4: Test Your Work
 ------------------------------------------------------------------------------------------------------------
-1.Add a Custom Field to the Form<br>
+1. Add a Custom Field to the Form<br>
 Navigation: <br>
 All > DXC Technologies > Device Inventory <br>
 The Laptop Asset Type requires specific **fields**.
 To add a custom field to the form: <br>